lingtran/turing-review-ruby-exercise/README.md

 ----

-### Unrelated Trivia
+### Sidebar: trivia that is not important for this dojo
 In case you are wondering, what is "Hot Ones", the inspiration for the data used for this exercise?
 [Here](https://en.wikipedia.org/wiki/Hot_Ones) is the Wikipedia page for the show.
+It is an interview-based show where the host asks questions as they and their guest(s) eat hot wings in increasingly spicy order.
+The [Scoville scale](https://en.wikipedia.org/wiki/Scoville_scale) provides an indication of spiciness for the chilli peppers used in the hot sauce.